xamry/notes/Data Engineering/DWH.md

  - Data mart are simpler to implement when compared to corporate Datawarehouse.
  - Compared to Data Warehouse, a datamart is agile.
+ - Data Mart helps to enhance user’s response time due to reduction in volume of data
+ - It provides easy access to frequently requested data.

 ## ODS (Operational Data Sources)
 Its a replica of OLTP system and so the need of this, is to reduce the burden on production system (OLTP) while fetching data for loading targets.
 Hence its a mandate Requirement for every Warehouse.